 2. Filing a Notice

 Starting on June 1, 2020, all notices, including draft notices, must be filed via the Case Management System online portal.
+Parties may not simply defer most or all responses to attachments when filing a notice through the Case Management System.
+Treasury may request the refiling of a notice that only references attachments.

 To learn more about the system, see the CFIUS Case Management System page.